alinesresende/learning-golang-from-zero/README.md

 🔹 Learning path:

 ```

+ ▪  Fundamentals and advanced concepts in Golang

  ▪️  Develop an social media application

- ▪️  Build both front-end and back-end using Golang
+ ▪️  Create front-end and back-end using Golang

  ▪️  Build a highly robust and scalable API using best practices

- ▪️  Learn Golang fundamentals in depth
+ ▪️  Development of automated tests and relational databases – MySQL

 ```